bluntwizard/steam_deck_dub_edition/docs/documentation-next-steps.md

 # Documentation Reorganization - Next Steps

-We've started reorganizing the documentation for the Steam Deck DUB Edition project to improve its structure, readability, and maintainability.
+We've started reorganizing the documentation for the Grimoire project to improve its structure, readability, and maintainability.
 Here are the next steps to complete the reorganization.

 ## Completed So Far